ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 received asynchronously through event handlers registered by the application.
 Errors and other notifications also happen asynchronously on the Connection.
 It is not necessary for an application to handle all events; some events can have implementation-specific default handlers.
-The application ought not assume that ignoring events (e.g., errors) is always safe.
+The application SHOULD NOT assume that ignoring events (e.g., errors) is always safe.